r-spacex/submanager/README.md

 ### Download and install

-To download and install the package from the [Python Package Index (PyPI)](https://pypi.org/project/submanager/), simply activate your environment and run  <!-- markdown-link-check-disable-line -->
+To download and install the package from the [Python Package Index (PyPI)](https://pypi.org/project/submanager/), simply activate your environment and run

 ```bash
 python -m pip install submanager